-Many older auto repair shops have in ground hydraulic lifts and often times are forgotten about until the property is sold.
-Most commonly during a Phase I Environmental Site Assessments (ESA) the presence of hydraulic lifts is discovered and they are considered a Recognized Environmental Condition (REC) by most environmental professionals.
+Many older auto repair shops have in-ground hydraulic lifts and often times are forgotten about until the property is sold.
+Most commonly during Phase I Environmental Site Assessments (ESA), the presence of hydraulic lifts is discovered and they are considered a Recognized Environmental Condition (REC) by most environmental professionals.
 For more information about RECs and the Phase I process, please see of Phase I Environmental Assessment page.

-Almost all banking and financial institutions now require sampling of a hydraulic lifts as part of the environmental due diligence process.
+Almost all banking and financial institutions now require sampling of hydraulic lifts as part of the environmental due diligence process.
 This is often accomplished by drilling a single boring adjacent to the hydraulic lift.
 While this is one of the best methods we have for determining a potential leak, it is not uncommon to encounter additional contaminated soil during the removal process.
-Often we find the lifts themselves are intact and leak free, but small movement in the piping has caused leakage.
-It is also not uncommon for a bank to require the lifts be removed prior to loaning money on a property.
+Often we find the lifts themselves are intact and leak-free, but small movement in the piping has caused leakage.
+It is also not uncommon for a bank to require a hydraulic lift removal prior to loaning money on a property.

 The Excavation Process

 - Saw cut concrete floor to provide access to lifts and subsurface soil.